cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * Developers can either report a change or create a Github Issue, checking for existing issues first.
 * All Proposed changes will be done through Github Pull Requests (PRs).
-* All patches must be signed by the commiter, with the sign-off being a simple line at the end of the explanation for the patch.
+* All patches must be signed by the author, with the sign-off being a simple line at the end of the explanation for the patch.
 * All commits should use the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/).
 * Pull Requests will be reviewed during [official meetings](https://github.com/cloudevents/spec/blob/main/docs/GOVERNANCE.md#meetings).
   * Off-line reviews are recommended before meetings.
-  * Meetings happen every Thursday at 9AM PT.
+  * Meetings happen every Thursday at 9 AM PT.
 * Pull Requests will be resolved and merged during official meetings as a result of a motion.
   * Pull Requests should not be merged if substantial changes have been made in